Find your care

 a.
 Pregnancy and birth are essentially normal/natural physiological events.

 b.
-Pregnant women, their families and the midwives are partners in care; and shared decision making is the cornerstone of our care during pregnancy and birth.
+Pregnant people, their families and the midwives are partners in care; and shared decision making is the cornerstone of our care during pregnancy and birth.

 c.
 Technology should be used judiciously and only when there is good evidence for its use.